Arqueros Formation

-Arqueros Formation (Spanish: Formación Arqueros) is a geological formation composed of alternations of volcanic and volcaniclastic rock layers and limestone of marine origin in inland Coquimbo Region, northern Chile.
-The formation has been dated to the Early Cretaceous, more specifically to the Hauterivian and Barremian.
-The volcanic rocks of the formation are of andesitic composition.
-The formation has a stratigraphic thickness of 1020 m.
+The Arqueros Formation (Spanish: Formación Arqueros) is a volcanic, volcaniclastic, sedimentary, and fossiliferous geological formation that outcrops near in northwestern Coquimbo Region, northern Chile.
+It is dated back to the Hauterivian-Barremian stages of the Early Cretaceous.
+The lithology of the unit is composed of alternations of andesites and volcaniclastic rock layers and fossiliferous limestone of marine origin.
 The exposed parts of the formation run as a belt from north to south through the central part of the region.
 There are large outcrops of the formation in mountain plateaux north of Quebrada Marquesa, a tributary of Elqui River.
 These outcrops are thought to have originated by uplift of the region bounded by one normal fault to the west and one to the east.

-The work of Aguirre and Egert (1970) found that five members could be identified in the formation, beginning with porphyritic andesites in the bottom (Ka1), overlaid by cherts, sandstones and limestones (Ka2), again overlain by a layer of porphyritic andesites (Ka3) and then followed by limestones, sandstones and andesites (Ka4).
-The stratigraphically uppermost layer, Mn1, is made of volcanic sandstones and manto-type volcanic sandstones and manto-type manganese deposits.
-The manganese-bearing beds of the Mn1 member lie typically 30 m from the roof of the formation, and thus lie close to Quebrada Marquesa Formation that overlies it.
+The Arqueros Formation was first defined and described by Aguirre and Egert in 1962.
+Later, the work of Aguirre and Egert in 1970 described that five members could be identified in the formation, beginning with porphyritic andesites in the bottom (Ka1), overlaid by cherts, sandstones and limestones (Ka2), again overlain by a layer of porphyritic andesites (Ka3) and then followed by limestones, sandstones and andesites (Ka4).
+The stratigraphically uppermost layer, Mn1, is made of volcanic sandstones and manto-type copper and manto-type manganese deposits, and also lies typically 30 m from the roof of the formation.

-Arqueros Formation is underlaid by La Negra Formation.
+The fossil content of the Arqueros Formation represents a marine invertebrate assemblage comprising bivalves, ammonites, corals, and they occur within the limestones of members Ka2 and Ka4.
+Abundant heteromorph ammonites have been reported from Quebrada de Los Choros, such as Crioceratites.